Bob Lilley (soccer, born 1966): Playing career

-Management career
+Coaching career

-His first coaching experience was with the Hershey Wildcats in 1997, experiencing much success with the club as being the team's one and only head coach.
+Lilley officially became head coach of the USISL A-League expansion franchise Hershey Wildcats on January 20, 1997, immediately following his retirement as a player the weekend prior.
+He would remain the team's coach through its entire five-year existence.
 He led Hershey to the playoffs each year, as well winning A-League coach of the year in his rookie season.
 He was able to guide Hershey to one Northern Conference and three Atlantic Division titles as well as the 2001 A-League National Championship final, which they lost 2–0 to the Rochester Raging Rhinos.
 After the 2001 season, the team was folded by the ownership, having decided that the team would not be successful financially.

-On January 23, 2002 he was appointed the new head coach of the Montreal Impact signing on a two-year contract.
+On January 23, 2002, he was appointed the new head coach of the Montreal Impact signing on a two-year contract.
 His first season with the Impact, the team finished first in the Northeast Division, and also claimed the Voyageurs Cup.
 In 2003, he led Montreal to the Eastern Conference title and, the Voyageurs Cup for the second time in a row.
 And for the second time in his career he wins the A-League Coach of the Year, becoming only the second two-time Coach of the Year recipient in league history, following Alan Hinton in 1994, and 1995.

-After the 2003 season he left the Impact for personal reasons, eventually signing a two-year deal with the Vancouver Whitecaps on November 1, 2004 becoming the team's first American coach, and the first coach never to have previously played for Vancouver.
+After the 2003 season he left the Impact for personal reasons, eventually signing a two-year deal with the Vancouver Whitecaps on November 1, 2004, becoming the team's first American coach, and the first coach never to have previously played for Vancouver.

 He led Vancouver to the playoffs in 2004 but were eliminated in the quarterfinals, but were able to claim the Cascadia Cup.
 In 2006, he led the Whitecaps to their first North American championship since 1979, when they defeated the Raging Rhinos 3–0 at PAETEC Park becoming the first team in USL First Division history to win the title on the road.

-Lilley was sacked as Vancouver Whitecaps head coach on September 18, 2007 two days after the Whitecaps were eliminated by the Portland Timbers in the first round of the United Soccer Leagues First Division playoffs.
+Lilley was sacked as Vancouver Whitecaps head coach on September 18, 2007, two days after the Whitecaps were eliminated by the Portland Timbers in the first round of the United Soccer Leagues First Division playoffs.
 He was hired by the Detroit Ignition of the Major Indoor Soccer League as their assistant coach afterwards and promoted to head coach on November 6, 2007.